 It operates on data obtained from changing physical quantities, mainly when the change in response is fast.

 Suitable for Processing large amounts of data

-Suitable for conducting repeated experiments in real time environment and for stimulating systems.
+Suitable for conducting repeated experiments in real time environment and for simulating systems.

 Used in industrial, business and scientific fields